nutiteq/advancedlayers/readme.md

 1. Download the latest .jar file from here: https://repository-nutiteq.forge.cloudbees.com/snapshot/com/nutiteq/advancedlayers/AdvancedLayers/1.0-SNAPSHOT/

+2. Save it to your project libs/ folder.

+3. For other dependencies:

+ * Java libs from extlibs folder (https://github.com/nutiteq/advancedlayers/tree/master/extlibs)
-1. Save it to your project libs/ folder.
-If you use native libraries (for e.g. sqlite, shapefile, geotiff etc) then you need also .so files into libs/armeabi folder.
+ * If you use native libraries (for e.g. sqlite, shapefile, geotiff etc) then you need also .so files into libs/armeabi folder

 # Test datasets